 A bit of nervous energy is normal!
-Once we have taken care of the standard paperwork we will listen to your story as well as your pulses (6 locations!) , look at your tongue, and formulate a plan of action with a focus on acupuncture but may include lifestyle changes, herbal supplements, sleep counseling and other modalities to better health.
+Once we have taken care of the standard paperwork we will listen to your story as well as your pulses (3 positions on each wrist via the radial pulse) , look at your tongue, and formulate a plan of action with a focus on acupuncture but may include lifestyle changes, herbal supplements, sleep counseling and other modalities to better health.
 Initial visit includes a private, one on one treatment in a tranquil setting.

 Our space is designed with you in mind!
 Your comfort is most important.
 Soft lighting and relaxing music allow your body and mind to begin to decompress from the outside world.
 By reducing outside stimulation your body and mind can begin to tune inward and go into parasympathetic mode which is the ideal state for Acupuncture therapy to do it's most productive work.

 We choose modalities based on your Eastern medicine diagnosis.
 Classic technique is standard and orthopedic style is incorporated as needed.
-Full body treatments typically involve the following areas: elbows down, knees down, head, back.
+Full body treatments typically involve the following areas: elbows down, knees down, head and shoulders.
 Auricular (ear) treatments work well for the addiction program.
 Instrument Assisted Soft Tissue Manipulation (IASTM) has been used for centuries in Asia.
 Cupping and Gua Sha are the most popular.

 That is the answer to the questions -

 What does it feel like?
 Will it hurt?
 Children as young as 10 years , adults with special needs and our most fragile seniors all experience the therapeutic effects of Acupuncture Therapy.
 Dogs,cats,horses and zoo animals are able to relax during their treatments-regrettably not in our clinic though that would be interesting!